symfony/symfony-docs/create_framework/separation_of_concerns.rst

   our application;

-* ``src/Simplex``: The reusable framework code that abstracts the handling of incoming Requests (by the way, it makes your controllers/templates easily testable -- more about that later on);
+* ``src/Simplex``: The reusable framework code that abstracts the handling of incoming Requests (by the way, it makes your controllers/templates better testable -- more about that later on);

 * ``src/Calendar``: Our application specific code (the controllers and the